Escherichia coli Infections

 Samples of blood, stool, urine, or other infected material are taken and sent to a laboratory to grow (culture) the bacteria.
 Identifying the bacteria in the sample confirms the diagnosis.

-If E. coli O157:H7 is suspected, doctors do a stool test for Shiga toxins, which are produced by these bacteria.
+If E. coli O157:H7 is suspected, doctors culture and test stool for Shiga toxins, which are produced by these bacteria.
 This test provides results quickly.

 If the bacteria are identified, they may be tested to see which antibiotics are effective (a process called susceptibility testing).